 4. Encourages creativity:

 Children are such imaginative beings, and it is great to encourage this by using cooking as a creative output.
 From deciding what to make for dinner, to what ingredients to use, through to how to present the dish on the plate, cooking is a great way to encourage creativity.

-At Le Cordon Bleu London, our expert Master Chefs encourage children to be creative by teaching them fun and delicious recipes such as ham and pineapple pizza, prawn skewers, or salmon papillote, which they must style and present as they see fit.
+At Le Cordon Bleu London, our expert Teaching Chefs encourage children to be creative by teaching them fun and delicious recipes such as ham and pineapple pizza, prawn skewers, or salmon papillote, which they must style and present as they see fit.
 Children are also taught the art of seasoning their dishes, using salt, pepper, and herbs to create the perfect balance of flavours.